qdrant/landing_page/qdrant-landing/content/documentation/concepts/collections.md

 Full API specification is available in [schema definitions](https://qdrant.github.io/qdrant/redoc/index.html#tag/collections/operation/update_collection).

+Calls to this endpoint may be blocking as it waits for existing optimizers to finish.
+We recommended against using this in a production database as it may introduce huge overhead due to the rebuilding of the index.

+#### Update vector parameters

 *Available as of v1.4.0*

+<aside role="status">To update vector parameters using the collection update API, you must always specify a vector name.
+If your collection does not have named vectors, use an empty (<code>""</code>) name.</aside>

 Qdrant 1.4 adds support for updating more collection parameters at runtime.
 HNSW index, quantization and disk configurations can now be changed without